ordina-jworks/ordina-jworks.github.io/_posts/2018-04-26-Spring-Cloud-Contract-meet-Pact.md

 With Spring Cloud Contract we could already define groovy contracts which were packaged as a jar and uploaded to your artifact repository like Nexus or Artifactory.
 Great, but that meant that we could only use these contracts between JVM languages.

-What if the consumer of our API is a NodeJS application, or an Angular application?
+What if the consumer of our API is a NodeJS microservice, or an Angular application?

 # Spring Cloud Contract, meet Pact